ilesinge/freesound-api/README.md

 A Python client for the [Freesound](https://freesound.org) APIv2.

+This is a cold fork of https://github.com/MTG/freesound-python for publishing on pypi

 Find the API documentation at http://www.freesound.org/docs/api/.
 Apply for an API key at https://www.freesound.org/apiv2/apply/.

 The client automatically maps function arguments to http parameters of the API.
-JSON results are converted to python objects, but are also available in their original form (JSON loaded into dictionaries) using the method `.as_dict()` of returned objets (see [examples file](https://github.com/MTG/freesound-python/blob/master/examples.py)).
+JSON results are converted to python objects, but are also available in their original form (JSON loaded into dictionaries) using the method `.as_dict()` of returned objets (see [examples file](https://github.com/ilesinge/freesound-api/blob/master/examples.py)).
 The main object types (`Sound`, `User`, `Pack`) are augmented with the corresponding API calls.

 Note that POST resources are not supported.
 Downloading full quality sounds requires Oauth2 authentication (see https://freesound.org/docs/api/authentication.html).
 Oauth2 authentication is supported by passing an access token, but you are expected to implement the workflow to obtain that access token.
 Here is an [example implementation of the Freesound OAuth2 workflow using Flask](https://gist.github.com/ffont/3607ba4af9814f3877cd42894a564222).